sroccaserra/aoc2021/README.md

 $ ruby src/01.{rb,in}
 ```

-To run x86-64 Assembly solutions:
+To run x86-64 Assembly solutions (Linux only):

 ```
 $ make 01_s
 ```

-To debug x86-64 Assembly solutions, you can add a `halt:` label in your code, and:
+To debug x86-64 Assembly solutions with gdb, you can add a `halt:` label in
+your code, and:

 ```
 $ make 01_sd